-As Figures 10 and 11 show, PC performance on the second foreground task, the Microsoft PowerPoint change view task, once again held steady as we added clients even though the background Windows Explorer task was still running.
-Both types of thin clients actually beat the PC in the single-client test case, but their performance dropped in half when we added a second simultaneously active client.
-With five active clients the Sun Ray 2 thin clients turned in noticeably better times than the Wyse Winterm 5150SE systems, but both were far below the
+As Figures 10 and 11 show, PC Blade performance on the second foreground task, the Microsoft PowerPoint change view task, actually improved slightly as we added clients even though the background Windows Explorer task was still running.
+Both types of thin clients actually beat the PC Blade in the single-client test case, again because in this case each essentially had the entire file server devoted to it.
+Their performance dropped in half, however, when we added a second simultaneously active client.
+With five active clients the Sun Ray 2 thin clients turned in noticeably better times than the Wyse Winterm 5150SE systems, but both were far below the PC Blades in performance.

 Figure 10: Results for the Microsoft PowerPoint change view task for all three client platforms.
-All results are normalized to the one-client PC result.
+All results are normalized to the one-client ClearCube R1200 PC Blade result.
 Higher comparative ratings are better.
-PCs in performance.